-Therefore.
-China has suffered from the exhaustion of its traditional growth engines, first exports and then investment.
+Therefore, China has suffered from the exhaustion of its traditional growth engines, first exports and then investment.
 Merchandise export growth has declined sharply since the 2008-2009 shock, dropping from an average annual rate of 26% in volume in 2003-2007 to 5% in 2011-2018.
 The export manufacturing sector has been hurt by a loss of competitiveness (not only cost-competitiveness, but also the impact of a stronger yuan), slowing external demand and a lasting weakening of global supply chains.
 Exports rebounded in 2017, but the situation worsened again in 2018 due to another slowdown in world trade and US protectionist measures.
 Meanwhile, investment growth has decelerated in the majority of sectors, especially in manufacturing, mining and real estate.
-Following the 2008-2009 trade shock, the authorities launched a vast stimulus plan that helped boost public investment, but also accelerated the deterioration in capital allocation and aggravated economic imbalances (such as excess production capacity in the industry, real estate market distortions and debt excess of state-owned enterprises).
+Following the 2008-2009 trade shock, the authorities launched a vast stimulus plan that helped boost public investment, but also accelerated the deterioration in capital allocation and aggravated economic imbalances (such as excess production capacity in the industry real estate market distortions and debt excess of state-owned industry, real estate market distortions and debt excess of state-owned enterprises).
 As of 2011, the authorities took measures to reduce these imbalances (see below).
 This added to the slowdown in exports and led to a downturn in investment growth (Chart 4).